Zeppelin1000/Zepellin1000/README.md

 ![PAPhoto2](https://user-images.githubusercontent.com/122213041/215351982-8e3bd231-eaa3-43c1-8159-8bd59f875ddd.jpg)

-## Aspsiring Data Analyst / Data Scientist
+## Aspiring Data Analyst / Data Scientist

 Welcome to my GitHub home page.
 I have only recently set this up, but am excited by how this site is impacting the modern technology community.
 It is obviously a brilliant resource for coders and project managers in many different industries and is a very effective tool enabling teams to work in a distributed way.